RBS - Direct Line Conveyancing Panel Information

 Read More

-Given that I am the COLP for my firm should I be thinking about SRA Handbook implications if my firm is withdrawn off the RBS - Direct Line solicitor panel?
+As the Compliance Officer for Legal Practice should I be thinking about SRA Handbook implications if my firm is removed off the RBS - Direct Line conveyancing panel?

 What you should do largely depends on the reason that your firm has been removed off the RBS - Direct Line conveyancing panel.
 The top 3 reasons are as follows: